BHT50/bht50.github.io/talks/abstracts/index.md

 #### Daine L. Danielson (University of Chicago — USA)

+### Quantum energy inequalities in integrable models
+#### Jan Mandrysch (FAU Erlangen — Germany)
+Many results in general relativity rely crucially on classical energy conditions.
+This includes for instance singularity theorems a la Hawking and Penrose which predict the formation of black holes.
+Quantum matter, however, violates these conditions since the energy density can fluctuate and in particular become arbitrarily negative at a point.
+A reminiscent notion of stability can be captured by weaker conditions often referred to as quantum (weak) energy inequalities (QEIs).
+Such inequalities have been proven in many free QFT models and in some cases lead to similar singularity theorems as for classical matter.

+However, there exist only few results in interacting theories.
+A first step in this direction is to find QEI bounds in QFT without gravity.
+Here we will focus on a certain class of two-dimensional interacting QFTs known as "integrable models".
+In particular, we present results on the O(N)-nonlinear-sigma and sinh-Gordon model at one- and two-particle level.

+The talk is partly based on [2302.00063](https://arxiv.org/abs/2302.00063).

+### Asymptotic quasinormal modes of string-theoretical d-dimensional black holes
+#### Filipe Moura (Instituto Universitário de Lisboa — Portugal)
+We compute the quasinormal frequencies of d-dimensional large spherically symmetric black holes with Gauss-Bonnet corrections in the highly damped regime.
+We solve perturbatively the master differential equation and we compute the monodromies of the master perturbation variable (analytically continued to the complex plane) in different contours, in order to obtain the quasinormal mode spectra.
+We consider tensorial, vectorial and scalar gravitational perturbations, obtaining the same frequencies for the three cases like in Einstein gravity.

 ### Unpacking Black Hole Complementarity
 #### Siddharth Muthukrishnan (University of Pittsburgh — USA)
 To what extent does the black hole information paradox lead to violations of quantum mechanics?
 I explain how black hole complementarity provides a framework to articulate how quantum characterizations of black holes can remain consistent despite the information paradox.
 I point out that there are two ways to cash out the notion of consistency in play here: an operational notion and a descriptive notion.
 These two ways of thinking about consistency lead to (at least) two principles of black hole complementarity: an operational principle and a descriptive principle.
 Our background philosophy of science regarding realism/instrumentalism might initially lead us to prefer one principle over the other.
 However, the recent physics literature, which applies tools from quantum information theory and quantum computational complexity theory to various thought experiments involving quantum systems in or around black holes, implies that the operational principle is successful where the descriptive principle is not.
 This then lets us see that for operationalists the black hole information paradox might no longer be pressing.

 #### T. Rick Perche (University of Waterloo, Perimeter Institute and the Institute of Quantum Computing — Canada)

+### Noncommutative correction to black hole entropy
+#### Filip Pozar (Institute Ruder Boskovic — Croatia)
+Noncommutative geometry is an established candidate for modeling aspects of quantum gravity.
+We will outline the calculation of the correction to black hole entropy due to noncommutative geometry in the Brick wall approach and find logarithmic corrections, providing evidence to the claim that noncommutative spacetime encapsulates quantum effects of the spacetime.

 ### The Idealization Paradox in Hawking Radiation
 #### Dominic Ryder (London School of Economics — United Kingdom)